All you need to know about Password Spraying

 How to protect yourself from password spraying?

 Fortunately, there are also several security measures you can take to prevent being affected by password spraying, both for individuals and organizations.
-We recommend the following:

 • Enable multi-factor authentication (MFA): As mentioned above, enabling MFA is a great idea because it adds an extra layer of security to your accounts.
 As an organization, it's a good idea to implement MFA across your organization.
 One of the benefits of MFA is that it not only protects against password spraying, but against almost all types of hacking.

-• Password hygiene: Strong passwords are essential in general, and they protect not only against password spraying, but against hacking in general.
+• Consider your password hygiene: Strong passwords are essential in general, and they protect not only against password spraying, but against hacking in general.
 You can use a password manager to keep track of your passwords, which you should of course never reuse.
 The password manager can also generate strong, long and unique passwords for you.
 It can be a particularly good idea for organizations to invest in a password manager.

 • Introduce behavior-changing awareness training: Awareness training creates behavioral changes across the organization and can contribute to a cultural change.
 The training will raise awareness of current threats and teach employees how to best protect themselves against them.
 It is important that employees are aware of how to protect their own and their company's data.